 What is Personality Profiling?

 Personality profiling, commonly called psychometric testing or a disc personality test, is a means of measuring an individual's personality in a workplace setting.
 The personality profile measures your behavioural tendencies and identifies your DISC type.
 It is not a measure of intelligence or ability – but of your natural behavioural preferences.

-When you receive an invitation to complete an online DISC personality profile, you will answer 24 questions about your behaviour.
+When you receive an invitation to complete an online DISC assessment, you will answer 24 questions about your behaviour.
 This questionnaire is forced-choice, meaning you need to select which word describes you most and which describes you least.

 Personality profile questionnaires are designed to seek out information about an employees decision-making style, communication style and general behavioural response toward work.
 The information in the personality profile is instrumental in placing people in the right roles that suit their behavioural strengths.